Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 The switch and load box does away with all of this and using the same principles as the splitter box, features 4 ports that are clearly labeled in terms of which wire needs to go where.

-Using the Quickwire wire strippers, strip off the ends of each of our 3 cables and then insert each into the switch and load box in the correct port as follows:
+The ends of the 3 cables are then stripped off and each is then inserted into the switch and load box in the correct port as follows:

 - Power – Takes power from the new cable that we’ve run from the splitter box